paigerollex/test_1/README.md

-# DEMO
+## 1. Create a new repository

-1. Create new repository in github directory: test_rep
+* Create new repository in github directory: test_rep

-2. Create a folder in computer to "host" the remote directory: project_1
+* Create a folder in computer to "host" the remote directory: project_1

-3. Initialize main folder in computer according to github instructions
+* Initialize main folder in computer by copy and pasting github instructions

+## 2. Edit files in local -> Github

-4. To open up file: "start file"
+* To open up file: start "<file name>"

-5. git status
+* Check if file is updated: git status

-6. git add "<file name>"
+* git add "<file name>"

-7. git commit -m "commit message"
+* git commit -m "commit message"

-8. git push
+* git push